ShaAnder/WeRevo/TESTING.md

   - Opera Gx
   - Firefox

+Additionally I tested this using both of my mobile phones and no issue was found:
+- Galaxy A33 5g
+- Samsung S5

-Additional testing was taken by friends and family and any issues found were minor and could not be replicated within reasonable testing
+As well as this testing was taken by friends and family and any issues found were minor and could not be replicated within reasonable testing

 Finally I tested each feature implemented on every page and found the following results